mspnp/aks-baseline-regulated/docs/deploy/11-gitops.md

 This reference implementation also installs a very basic deployment of [Falco](https://falco.org/).
 It is not configured for alerts, nor tuned to any specific needs.
 It uses the default rules as they were defined when its manifests were generated.
 This is also being installed for illustrative purposes, and you're encouraged to evaluate if a solution like Falco is relevant to you.
 If so, in your final implementation, review and tune its deployment to fit your needs (E.g. add custom rules like [CVE detection](https://artifacthub.io/packages/search?ts_query_web=cve&org=falco), [sudo usage](https://artifacthub.io/packages/falco/security-hub/admin-activities), [basic FIM](https://artifacthub.io/packages/falco/security-hub/file-integrity-monitoring), [SSH Connection monitoring](https://artifacthub.io/packages/falco/security-hub/ssh-connections), and [NGINX containment](https://artifacthub.io/packages/falco/security-hub/nginx)).
 This tooling, _as most security tooling will be_, is **highly-privileged within your cluster**.
 Usually running as DaemonSets with access to the underlying node in a manor that is well beyond any typical workload in your cluster.
 Remember to consider the runtime compute and networking requirements of your security tooling when sizing your cluster, as these can often be overlooked when initial cluster sizing conversations are happening.

 It's worth repeating again, **most customers with regulated workloads are bringing ISV or open source security solutions to their clusters**.
 Azure Kubernetes Service is a managed Kubernetes platform, it does not imply that you will exclusively be using Microsoft products/solutions to solve your requirements.
-For the most part, after the deployment of the infrastructure and some out-of-the-box addons (like Azure Policy, Azure Monitor, AAD Pod Identity), you're in charge of what you choose to run in your hosted Kubernetes platform.
+For the most part, after the deployment of the infrastructure and some out-of-the-box addons (like Azure Policy, Azure Monitor, AAD Pod Identity, Open Service Mesh), you're in charge of what you choose to run in your hosted Kubernetes platform.
 Bring the business and compliance solving solutions you need to the cluster from the [vast and ever-growing Kubernetes and CNCF ecosystem](https://l.cncf.io/?fullscreen=yes).

 **You should ensure all necessary tooling and related reporting/alerting is applied as part of your _initial bootstrapping process_ to ensure coverage _immediately_ after cluster creation.**